dotnet/orleans/Introduction.md

 ### Actors

 The actor model supports fine-grain individual objects—actors—that are isolated from each other and light-weight enough to allow modeling of an individual entity as an actor.
-They communicate via message passing, which enables direct communications between actors.
+They communicate via asynchronous message passing, which enables direct communications between actors.

 Significantly, an actor executes with single-threaded semantics.
 Coupled with encapsulation of the actor’s state and isolation from other actors, this simplifies writing highly concurrent systems by removing data races from the actor’s code level.
 Developers using actors do not have to worry about critical regions, mutexes, lock leveling, and other complex race-prevention concerns that have nothing to do with the actual application logic.
 Actors are dynamically created within the pool of available hardware resources.
 This makes balancing of load easier compared to hash-based partitioning of SOA.